metabase/metabase/docs/troubleshooting-guide/performance.md

 ### The database is overloaded by other traffic.

-Metabase is usually not the only application using your database.
+Metabase is usually not the only application using your database, and you may not be the only person using Metabase.
+If someone else has opened a dashboard that launches a couple of dozen long-running queries, everyone else may then have to wait until database connections become free.
+Our article on [Metabase at scale][metabase-at-scale] discusses this in more detail, and our article on [making dashboards faster][faster-dashboards] may help as well.

 **How to detect this:** Checking the performance logs of the database server or the machine it's running on often reveals that the real problem is caused by some third-party application.